tyge68/experience-manager-htl.en/help/using/getting-started.md

 ---
 title: Getting Started with HTL
 seo-title: Getting Started with HTL
-description: null
+description: The HTML Template Language (HTL) supported by Adobe Experience Manager (AEM) takes the place of JSP (JavaServer Pages) as the preferred and recommended server-side template system for HTML in AEM.
 seo-description: The HTML Template Language (HTL) supported by Adobe Experience Manager (AEM) takes the place of JSP (JavaServer Pages) as the preferred and recommended server-side template system for HTML in AEM.
 uuid: 4a7d6748-8cdf-4280-a85d-6c5319abf487
-contentOwner: User
-products: SG_EXPERIENCEMANAGER/HTL
 content-type: reference
 topic-tags: introduction
 discoiquuid: 3bf2ca75-0d68-489d-bd1c-1d4fd730c61a
 mwpw-migration-script-version: 2017-10-12T21 46 58.665-0400
-index: y
-internal: n
-snippet: y
 ---

-# Getting Started with HTL{#getting-started-with-htl}
+# Getting Started with HTL {#getting-started-with-htl}

 The HTML Template Language (HTL) supported by Adobe Experience Manager (AEM) takes the place of JSP (JavaServer Pages) as the preferred and recommended server-side template system for HTML in AEM.